Bringing Game Changing Solar Concentrator in India

 Boost to "Atma Nirbhar" and "make in india" initiative

-Sunrise CSP India has been formed in 2018 to address and offer cost-competitive solutions both in CST and CSP field and brings to India the world most efficient and largest Solar Concentrator.
+Sunrise CSP India has been formed since 2018 to address and offer cost-competitive solutions both in CST and CSP field.
+It brings to India the world most efficient and largest Solar Concentrator.
 It brings Patented Technologies from Sunrise CSP Australia and would be game changer.
 Sunrise Australia has also invested in Sunrise CSP India through Sunrise International and the first round of funding the do the first Project has been secured.

 Corona Crisis has made man-kind more aware of the dangers of climate change.
 Some experts call it the trailer, if human-being does not take its lessons and change its way of life.
 Including changing its use of energy pattern and learn to live in harmony with nature.